dl-solarity/chai-zkit/README.md

 await expect(expect(matrix).with.witnessInputs({ a, b, c }).to.have.witnessOutputs({ e })).to.be.rejectedWith(
   `Expected output "e" to be "[[2,5,0],[17,26,0],[0,0,0]]", but got "[[1,4,0],[16,25,0],[0,0,0]]"`, );

+// witness overrides intentionally break constraints to test failure case await expect(expect(matrix).with.witnessInputs({ a, b, c }, { "main.a": 10n }).to.passConstraints()).to.be.rejectedWith(
+  "Expected witness to pass constraints, but it doesn't", );
 ```

 ### Proof testing